 Felonies in Missouri are broken down into six different classifications, and there are different punishments and crimes that fall under each.

-Anderson is being held in the Greene County Jail without bond, and he does not have an attorney listed for this case.
+Hasler is being held in the Greene County Jail and does not have an attorney listed for this case.
 His most serious charge is a Class B felony assault that is punishable by up to 15 years in prison.